 When studying data, we consider 2 variables – numerical and categorical.
 Numerical variables are classified into continuous and discrete data, while categorical variables are broken down into nominal and ordinal data.

-Nominal data collection techniques are mainly question-based due to its “nominal” nature.
-It is collected via questions that either requires the respondent to give an open-ended answer or choose from a given list of options.
+Nominal data collection techniques are mainly question-based due to their “nominal” nature.
+It is collected via questions that either require the respondent to give an open-ended answer or choose from a given list of options.
 For example:

 This technique provides the respondent with the opportunity to give a nonrestrictive answer to the question.
 In this case, the question is usually followed by a text box.

-Some other open-ended questions are; “What is your name?”, “What is the name of your favourite pet?”, “Who is your hair colour?”, etc.
+Some other open-ended questions are; “What is your name?”, “What is the name of your favorite pet?”, “Who is your hair color?”, etc.

 Open Ended Questions [ Nominal Data]

 Cons of Open-Ended Questions

 This technique gives room for more than one answer to a question.
 It puts into consideration the fact that humans may fall into different categories of classification at a time.

 This technique is usually implemented with the use of checkboxes.
 The questionnaire asks a question with a prompt like, “Choose the one that applies to you”.